 Increased security for payment pages

-Another new requirement calls for implementing a change-detection or tamper-detection mechanism to alert the organisation to unauthorised modification to the HTTP headers and the contents of payment pages as received by the consumer browser.
+Another new requirement calls for implementing a change-detection or tamper-detection mechanism to alert the organization to unauthorized modification to the HTTP headers and the contents of payment pages as received by the consumer browser.
 The control must evaluate the received HTTP header and payment page at least weekly or at a frequency supported via documented risk analysis conducted by the entity (Requirement 11.6.1).
-To meet this requirement, organisations could leverage synthetic monitoring tools that simulate user interaction with the web application.
+To meet this requirement, organizations could leverage synthetic monitoring tools that simulate user interaction with the web application.
 Alternatively, violations of the CSP or changes to the CSP could be used to detect suspected tampering.

 Upgrades to legacy systems

 The security challenges posed by vulnerabilities on legacy or “end of life” systems are well known to security professionals.
 PCI DSS 4.0 introduced a new requirement to review hardware and software technologies in use for availability of support and security fixes, as well as announcements of “end of life” or retirement of the technology by respective vendors.
 The requirement also calls for a documented remediation plan for outdated technologies to be approved by senior management (Requirement 12.3.4).
 To achieve compliance, organizations will need to budget and plan for timely upgrades.
 Extended support, if available, may be one option to meet the requirement.